 AMD Compress — AMD Compress is a set of tools for compressing textures and creating mip-map levels.
 It is essential for game developers to be able to deliver high quality, high definition texture images in the fastest possible way.
 With AMD Compress, you can easily adjust compression quality and formats to suit a variety of requirements using simple interfaces either from a library or command line application.

-AMD CodeXL is a comprehensive tool suite that enables developers to harness the benefits of AMD CPUs, GPUs and APUs.
+CodeXL — AMD CodeXL is a comprehensive tool suite that enables developers to harness the benefits of AMD CPUs, GPUs and APUs.
 Developers can debug, profile and analyze their applications with a full system-wide view on AMD APU, GPU and CPUs.

-GPU PerfStudio 2 is a GPU performance analysis & debugging tool that includes a frame debugger, frame profiler, shader debugger, shader editing and API trace.
+GPU PerfStudio — GPU PerfStudio is a GPU performance analysis & debugging tool that includes a frame debugger, frame profiler, shader debugger, shader editing and API trace.
 This tool will achieve best results with AMD GPUs.

-AMD FirePro SDK is a repository of samples with complete source code intended for educational purposes.
+AMD FirePro Technologies — A repository of samples with complete source code intended for educational purposes.
 The base code is up to date with the latest specification on FirePro specific features and can be seen as a guideline for good coding practice, to achieve the best performance from your FirePro(TM) graphics card or FireGL(TM) graphics accelerator.

 AMD Radeon™ SDK — AMD Radeon™ SDK is a list of code samples to help you get the most out of AMD’s latest products using Microsoft® DirectX® or OpenGL for 3D graphics.

 OpenGL ES SDK — libraries and headers that developers can use to create 3D graphics applications using the OpenGL ES 2 API